 The excess mortality data are obtained from Karlinsky and Kobak (2021).
-This study constructs cross-national data on 78 countries, obtaining political regime variables from the Polity Project, V-Dem Project, and Economist Intelligent Unit.
+The sample size of the data is relatively small, and only 78 countries are included in the analyses below.
+The data dates vary across countries.
+These are somewhat problematic, but previous research uses these data (Badman et al., 2021; Jain et al., 2021).
+And the present study conducts additional analyses to consider this problem in the discussion part.
+All the countries and data dates are listed in Appendix 2.
+Political regime variables are obtained from the Polity Project, V-Dem Project, and Economist Intelligent Unit.
 Government effectiveness, population density, population ratio age 65 and above, GDP per capita are taken from the World Bank.
 The yearly data (2019) for all variables are used (except for population density (2018)).
 Government effectiveness attempts to capture "perceptions of the quality of public services, the quality of the civil service and the degree of its independence from political pressures, the quality of policy formulation and implementation, and the credibility of the government's commitment to such policies."
 (Kaufmann et al. 2010: 223).
 The scores range from -2.5 (weak) to 2.5 (strong).
 It is already employed by the studies which analyzed the relationship between state capacity and Covid-19 (Liang et al., 2020; Serikbayeva et al., 2020).
 The estimation model includes both the latitude and longitude obtained from John Hopkins University, which captures geographic characteristics, such as humidity and cultural factors, such as high awareness of mask usage and preventive behavior affecting the severity of COVID-19 deaths as well as any remaining regionally specific effects.

 For estimation, ordinary least squares (OLS) with robust standard errors are applied.
 The control variables (except for latitude and longitude) are logged due to their skewed distributions.
 Model goodness of fit was assessed using the Akaike information criterion (AIC) and the Bayesian information criterion (BIC) based on Lindsey (2014) and Gluzmann et al. (2015).
 However, note that the key variables, such as the political regime variables, are included in the estimations, regardless of AIC and BIC assessment.
-Descriptive statistics are provided in Appendix.
+Descriptive statistics are provided in Appendix 1.